kyverno/website/content/en/policies/other/require_deployments_have_multiple_replicas.md

 ---
+type: "docs"
-title: "Require Multiple Replicas"
+title: Deployment Has Multiple Replicas
-category: Sample
-policyType: "validate"
+linkTitle: Deployment Has Multiple Replicas
+weight: 33
 description: >
     Sample policy that requires more than one replica for deployments.
 ---